People go to church over the holidays having been bombarded with the secularization and commercialization of Christmas.

 Of all places, the church should be a place where the coming of Christ is kept first and foremost as the reason to celebrate the Christmas holiday. — Come, Let us Adore HIM!

-Even the way they respond to questions about Christmas symbols or icons can either point students to Christ or from Him.
+Even the way we respond to questions about Christmas symbols or icons can either point students to Christ or from Him.

-This is not to be rigid or legalistic but rather for the purpose of making the best use of the short time they have their students.
+This is not to be rigid or legalistic but rather for the purpose of making the best use of the short time we have our students.

 Be very careful, then, how you live – not as unwise but as wise, making the most of every opportunity, because the days are evil.
 (Eph.
 5:15-16)